chainstack/keycloak-event-listener-pubsub/README.md

 ### From source

-Execute the command below to build and install this package locally.
+Clone the repository and execute the command below in the project's root directory to build and install this package locally.
 Post installation, continue with steps 3 and 4 below.

 ```
 mvn clean install